plausible/website/_posts/2019-10-08-google-analytics-and-privacy.md

 Besides the costs to our personal privacy, I'd say the much bigger scandal lies in how targeted advertising affects civil society.
 Political campaigns are now able to discern with amazing accuracy which voters to target with their advertising.
-Instead of debating issues in the public and broadcasting ads to everbody, campaigns can target voters on an individual basis.
+Instead of debating issues in the public and broadcasting ads to everybody, campaigns can target voters on an individual basis.
 This contributes to filter bubbles, disinformation, radicalization, and a general breakdown of democracy.

 This is what the Cambridge Analytica scandal was about.
 The company was built to use online